 Now, a more comprehensive and detailed look at a strand of DNA.
 So again, we have this phosphate group, and again, it's a little more complicated than that but I'm gonna keep this to MCAT essentials.
 You have the five prime carbon here of this five carbon sugar, that converted DNA, okay.
 And you have an oxygen group here, so this is the five carbon, this is the four prime carbon, this is the three prime carbon, two prime carbon and one prime carbon.
-Show Transcript
+Read full transcript

 Okay, and then the base comes here off of the one prime carbon, okay?
 And now we'll always say strands of DNA run five to three.
 So here you have five carbon, four carbon, three carbon and then the next nucleotide comes off here on the three carbon.
 So there is where we have the phosphate group that binds again to a five prime carbon.